Karthick2507/CheckPoint/README.md

 # BCV Analyzer

-A command-line tool for analyzing schema differences between the **SRC** (source) tables and **BCV** (Backfill Column Value) tables in Presto/Trino, and generating backfill recommendations based on column usage data.
+A command-line tool for analyzing schema differences between the **SRC** (source) tables and **BCV** (Backward Compatible View) tables in Presto/Trino, and generating backfill recommendations based on column usage data.

 ---